united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/community/mqtt-to-postgresql.md

 title: "Mqtt-to-Postgresql"
 content_type: task
 description: |
-    The technical documentation of the microservice mqtt-to-postgresql, which subscribes to an MQTT broker and stores messages in a PostgreSQL or timescaleDB database.
+    This page has the technical documentation of the microservice mqtt-to-postgresql, which subscribes to an MQTT broker and stores messages in a PostgreSQL or timescaleDB database.
 weight: 4000
 ---